Last Updated on 14 July 2021 by Dan

 An index fund is designed to simply hold a variety of stocks under a pre-defined criteria. and sticks to it.
 For instance a type of index fund known as a tracker might simply hold all stocks in the FTSE 100 index and try and replicate it’s performance.
 Others might offer stocks only in the major currency.
 With the criteria in place, the need for investment decisions is very limited and often automated.

 So which is better, index or active?
 Well that’s something of a controversial topic in financial markets!
-Naturally we’re drawn to active funds, as the idea of someone making conscious choices based presumably on logic sounds much more intuitive than a pre-set criteria.
+Naturally as humans we tend to be drawn to active funds, as the idea of someone making conscious choices based presumably on logic sounds much more intuitive than a pre-set criteria.

-The body of evidence however generally suggest index funds appear do better though.
+The body of evidence however generally suggest index funds in a general sense tend to do slightly better.
 (This is largely because the costs of running an active fund are generally higher, so after adjusting for costs and fees the gain can be bigger).

 Whilst you can buy and sell a position in a fund, you really should look at this ideally as a much longer term investment.
-You should also be aware that some funds have restrictions on how quickly you can withdraw funds and should check this.
+You should also be aware that some funds have restrictions on how quickly you can withdraw funds and should check if there’s any restrictions on this.

 With this option you basically hire a professional to research and manage a stock portfolio specific to your needs.